 No, a Proof of Funds letter is not always required.
 If you are buying from a homeowner with no agent, it may not be necessary.
 However, when an agent is present, and multiple offers are on the table, the agent will want to see Proof of Funds.

-An agent will also be present when the property is bank owned, real estate agent owned, or is listed with multiple listing services.
+An agent will also be present when the property is bank owned, real estate owned, or is listed with the MLS.
 Agents know that not all offers are legitimate, and may not take an offer with unverified funds seriously on behalf of the seller’s best interest.

 How can I get a Proof of Funds letter?